getzingo/weba-simpletasks/README.md

 meteor --port $(hostname -I | awk '{print $1}'):5000
 ```

-This exposes the app to your VM's primary IP so it’s accessible externally; if running locally, use --port 5000.
+This exposes the app to your VM's primary IP so it’s accessible externally; if running locally, use --port 5000 and go to http://localhost:5000.

 If there is no firewall in place, you should be able to reach the simpletasks app at port 5000.